The Great Louse Detective: Production

 "The Great Louse Detective" was written by John Frink and Don Payne and directed by Steven Dean Moore as part of the fourteenth season of The Simpsons (2002–03).
 American actor Kelsey Grammer guest starred in the episode, returning to voice the recurring character Sideshow Bob.
 Since season three's "Black Widower" (1992), the writers have echoed the premise of Wile E. Coyote chasing the Road Runner from the 1949–1966 Looney Tunes cartoons by having Bob unexpectedly insert himself into Bart's life and attempt to kill him.
 Executive producer Al Jean has compared Bob's character to that of Wile E. Coyote, noting that both are intelligent, yet always foiled by what they perceive as an inferior intellect.

-This is one of the first episodes of The Simpsons that were animated with digital ink and paint, and marked the series' permanent switch to that technique.
+This is one of the first episodes of The Simpsons to be animated with digital ink and paint, and marked the series' permanent switch to that technique, but the opening sequence made in cel animation was not definitively abandoned until seven years later, when the show converted to widescreen high-definition.
 Previously, episodes had been animated using the traditional ink-and-paint process.
-Digital ink and paint had previously been used by the animators of The Simpsons for season 7's "Radioactive Man" and season 12's "Tennis the Menace", primarily to test the technique.
+Digital ink and paint had previously been used by the animators of The Simpsons for season 7's "Radioactive Man" and "The Simpsons 138th Episode Spectacular", season 12's "Tennis the Menace", and the season 14 opener "Treehouse of Horror XIII" (a season 13 holdover), primarily to test the technique.